Donald Trump announces $3-billion defence deal with India, calls Modi ‘tough negotiator’

 Announcing the defence deal between the two countries Trump said, “I’m pleased to announce that tomorrow [Tuesday] our representatives will sign deals to sell over US$ 3 billion, in the absolute finest state of the art military helicopters and other equipment to the Indian armed forces.”

-Trump called Modi a “tough negotiator”, and announced that both the countries are chalking out “the biggest every trade deals” during his two-day visit.
+Trump called Modi a “tough negotiator”, and announced that both the countries are chalking out “the biggest ever trade deals” during his two-day visit.

 Ahead of his first visit to India, Trump had suggested that the United States “may make a tremendous deal” with India, but also indicated that the talks on this might slow down if he did not get a good deal.
 Earlier, the president said they were “not treated very well” by India and that he was saving the trade deal for later on.